Choice one: Plant grass seed and wait. And wait. Aaaand wait.

 Seed can easily wash away in a downpour.

-Sod or Seed: Timing
+Sod or Seed: Timing of Installation vs. Planting

 The best time to seed warm-season grass in most parts of Florida is between April and July, so it has a full growing season before cold weather moves in.